knutesten/frisk2-frontend/README.md

 ## Installation and setup

 ### Run frontend for development
-- `npm run serve` (hosts static files on localhost:3000, and will automatically proxy api requests to localhost:8080)
+- `npm start` (hosts static files on localhost:3000, and will automatically proxy api requests to localhost:8080)

 ### Build for production
 - `npm install`